 You can always try again, and maybe next time you'll have the knowledge you need to make a good decision.
 Getting a second dog isn't the right decision for everyone, no matter how compatible the new pair may be.
 Make sure that you can give the appropriate care and attention each dog needs before making the final choice.

 Take the time to consider, plan, and research this decision.
-If all goes well, you’ll have more fun in your home than ever.
-For more tips in caring for your pets, be sure to check out our blog, or contact our helpful veterinary staff at Brimley-Lawrence Animal Clinic to set up an appointment today!
+If all goes well, you'll have more fun in your home than ever.
+For more tips in caring for your pets, be sure to check out our blog, or contact the helpful veterinary staff at our animal clinic today to set up an appointment today!